ixa-ehu/basqueparl/README.md

 - **"lemmas_stw"**: Lemmatized paragraph without stopwords
 - **"entities"**: Named entities extracted from the paragraph
 - **"entities_stw"**: Named entities extracted from the paragraph without stopwords

+## Methodological Information

+**Lemmas** and **named entities** of each paragraph have been extracted with these state-of-the-art Flair [lemmatization](ixa2.si.ehu.es/ragerri/flair-es-eu-lemma-models.tar.gz) and [NER](ixa2.si.ehu.es/ragerri/flair-es-eu-ner-models.tar.gz) models:

+> R. Agerri, I. S. Vicente, J. A. Campos, A. Barrena, X. Saralegi, A. S. Etxabe, and E. Agirre (2020).
+Give your text representation models some love: the case for basque.
+In LREC.
+>
+> R. Agerri (2020).
+Projecting heterogeneous annotations for named entity recognition.
+In Iber-LEF@SEPLN.

+**Language detection** was performed by means of [langdetect](https://github.com/fedelopez77/langdetect).

+For more information, please read the [project reference](README.md#Reference).